CRAFTIVIST

 UNFOLDING OF THE LOTUS

-Soaking in a stone bath filled with soft lotus flower petals was my most memorable experience during a recent visit to Shinta Mani Angkor in Cambodia.
-I decided to articulate this vision through a recycling challenge and in that regard, the hotel gave me an old and damaged hotel bed sheet.
+Soaking in a stone bath filled with soft lotus flower petals was the most memorable experience during a recent visit to Shinta Mani Angkor in Cambodia.
+Nathalie decided to articulate this vision through a recycling challenge and in that regard, the hotel gave her an old and damaged hotel bed sheet.
+As a craftivist, her vision for this piece was driven by the legend of the delicate yet strong lotus

 2024 FASHION REVOLUTION WEEK